vlazh/node-hot-loader/README.md

 node-hot --config webpack.config.server.js
 ```

-You can use all configurations for webpack compiler which webpack supports.

 ## The minimum required configuration:

 **Node Hot Loader** adds all necessaries to webpack config if not present already (e.g. HotModuleReplacementPlugin),